zone11/CO2-Ampel-Pro-NG/README.md

 # CO2-Ampel Pro NG (Next Generation)

-New / updatedt firmware for the Watterott CO2-Ampel Pro hardware, initially based on V25 of the original firmware.
+New / updated firmware for the Watterott CO2-Ampel Pro hardware, initially based on v24 of the original firmware.

 ✅ **Status**: Fully operational and tested on hardware